 Just a little south of Rothenburg lies Dinkelsbühl, a town in northern Bavaria that's also celebrated for being incredibly well-preserved.
 It was established during the 9th century and still maintains its medieval aesthetic and feel despite the many wars and bombings that happened in Germany, especially during WWII.
 Come here to gawk at the German interpretation of Gothic, Baroque, and Rococo architecture.
 The structures are truly mesmerizing.

 This is the last town on the southern end of Bavaria's Romantic Road.
 Though Füssen is a town (not technically a city), it's definitely worth visiting for an evening of relaxing and mosying around the charming streets after a day of castle gazing and hiking.
 Speaking of which, you definitely need to head to the village of Hohenschwangau while you're here.
 It's just outside of town, and here you'll find Neuschwanstein Castle, which inspired Sleeping Beauty.
 Framed by forested mountains, it's truly magical.

 Come to Regensburg for the baroque architecture, wine, and a lively nightlife scene.
 It's one of Bavaria's mid-sized cities, with a population of 140,000.
 The entire Old Town district is a UNESCO World Heritage site, and for good reason.
-Like many Bavarian cities, it's still like a window into the past thanks to the beautifully preserved streets, buildings, and bridges along the Danube River.
-It's also home to one of the oldest sausage factories in the world, earning it some extra points in our books.
+Like many Bavarian cities, it's still like a window into the past, thanks to the beautifully preserved streets, buildings, and bridges along the Danube River.
+It's also home to one of the oldest sausage factories in the world.